Frequently Asked Questions about Advanced Composites Inc.

 What is the AS9100 quality certification?

 The AS portion stands for Aerospace Standard, a codified set of quality benchmarks for the aerospace and defense manufacturing industries.
 AS9100 details the regulatory procedures necessary for an aerospace-grade quality control management system.
-AS9100 certification indicates that an organization has not only met the AS9100 criteria, but undergoes regular auditing by a third party firm to ensure continued compliance.
+AS9100 certification indicates that an organization has not only met the AS9100 criteria, but undergoes regular auditing by a third party firm to answer any Frequently Asked Questions and to ensure continued compliance.
 Advanced Composites Inc. has held AS9100 certification since 2008.

 What is the Advanced Composites Inc. Universal Pin Ring?